keycloak/keycloak-community/design/client-initiated-backchannel-authentication-flow.md

   - User Resolver : keycloak provides the resolver for the following information
     - username
     - email
-  - Encryption : this resolver support encryption for them by using client secret with AES128/192/256bit
+  - Encryption : this resolver supports encryption for them by using client secret with AES128/192/256bit

 - login_hint_token : supported
   - User Resolver : keycloak provides the resolver for the following token